 How large are the maps?
 What goes into choosing a particular map size?

 Currently the average map size is one square kilometer in open field maps; a little less than that for urban and city maps.
+Our larger maps can be up to 1.2km squared.
 The size of the map depends on a number of terrain elements.
 The fewer objects on a map, the bigger it can be.

 Are there any destructible elements on battlefields?
 How can destroying such elements influence the course of a battle?